 One (1) electronic copy of the following application packet must be submitted to the D'Youville IRB.
 The material must be submitted in the order listed below.
 One (1) electronic copy of the CITI Certificate.
 For applications that involve more than 1 researcher, every researcher involved must submit their own CITI Certificate.
 One (1) electronic copy of the completed EXEMPT or EXPEDITED Application Form.
 One (1) electronic copy of the complete Human Subjects Research Proposal Form, if research involves research subjects ONLY.
 ALL EXPEDITED applications require these Forms.
+Site Approval Letter (if the study is being conducted within an institution).
 One (1) electronic copy of an abstract detailing the proposed research.
-A 1-page abstract that describes the research with details about

-STANDARD Review Application Instructions

-One (1) electronic copy of the following application packets must be submitted to the D'Youville IRB.

-The mat terial must be submitted in the order listed below.
+A 1-page abstract that describes the research with details about how the research will be conducted is required.
+Applicants should include details (as applicable) about human subjects, recruitment techniques, study methods, potential risks and benefits, management of any risks, and additional details for protection of human subjects.
+The abstract is a summary of the who, what, why, when, where, and how of the proposed research.
+The study abstract provides the IRB with an overview of the planned research.

+One (1) electronic copy of any surveys or interview materials used in the proposed research, along with a brief summary of administration procedures.
+For EXPEDITED applications only, the following additional materials must be included: One (1) electronic copy of any data gathering tools One (1) electronic copy of the information used to recruit subjects (e.g., postings, newspaper ad, verbal presentation to classes, etc.) One (1) electronic copy of the information to be provided to subjects to obtain Informed Consent One (1) electronic copy of the Informed Consent form (actual form; not a "reduced copy") STANDARD Review Application Instructions One (1) electronic copy of the following application packets must be submitted to the D'Youville IRB.
+The material must be submitted in the order listed below.
 One (1) electronic copy of the CITI Certificate.
 For applications that involve more than 1 researcher, every researcher involved must submit their own CITI Certificate.
 One (1) electronic copy of the complete Human Subjects Research Proposal Form.
 One (1) electronic copy of the completed STANDARD Review Application Form.
-One (1) electronic copy of the Description of Procedures of the research: Setting of the research Population and Sample Data Collection Methods Human Rights Protection Tool(s) to be used for data collection One (1) electronic copy of any surveys, interview materials or other data gathering tools One (1) electronic copy of the information used to recruit subjects (e.g., postings, newspaper ad, verbal presentation to classes) One (1) electronic copy of the information to be provided to subjects to obtain Informed Consent or Assent One (1) electronic copy of the Informed Consent and/or Assent form (actual form(s); not "reduced copy(s)" of the form(s)
+One (1) electronic copy of any surveys, interview materials or other data gathering tools One (1) electronic copy of the information used to recruit subjects (e.g., postings, newspaper ad, verbal presentation to classes) One (1) electronic copy of the information to be provided to subjects to obtain Informed Consent or Assent Site Approval/Support Letter (if the study is being conducted within an institution)